PowerShell/PowerShell/docs/learning-powerShell/debugging-from-commandline.md

 ```

 Now you know the basics of the PowerShell debugging from PowerShell command-line.
-For further learning read the following articles.
+For further learning, read the following articles.

 More Reading